Krosebrook/MyContextEngine/replit.md

 ## Overview

 This project is an AI-powered knowledge management system designed for organizing diverse file types (PDFs, images, documents, code, zips) into structured, searchable knowledge bases.
 It leverages multi-provider AI (Gemini, Claude, OpenAI GPT-4o-mini) to analyze, categorize, tag, and summarize content, enabling intelligent file organization.
 The system features a robust job processing pipeline with background workers for text extraction and AI-driven metadata generation.
 All data resides in a multi-tenant PostgreSQL database, offering real-time UI updates and local drive scanning capabilities.

-The business vision is to provide a seamless, intelligent platform for personal and potentially collaborative knowledge management, addressing the growing need for efficient information retrieval and organization.
+**User Experience Philosophy**: The system is designed to feel magical and instant, transforming a complex 20-step technical process into a simple 3-step experience: (1) Drop a file, (2) Wait ~10 seconds with animated progress, (3) Find it in Knowledge Base with smart tags.
+All complexity is hidden behind professional animations, auto-refresh mechanisms, and intelligent defaults.

 ## User Preferences